EsotericShadow/KadenChad-3D-Animatior/README.md

 - Go to [github.com](https://github.com) and create an account if you don’t have one.

 **Create and Manage Your Repository:**
-- Download the zip I sent to your email.
+- Download the zip above.
 - Unzip the folder to your computer (e.g., `Documents/portfolio`).
 - Click **New** on the GitHub homepage.
 - Name it (e.g., `kaden-portfolio`), set it to **Private**, and click **Create repository**.